avstack/gst-meet/README.md

 `--send-pipeline` is for sending audio and video.
 If it contains an element named `audio`, this audio will be streamed to the conference.
 The audio codec must be 48kHz Opus.
 If it contains an element named `video`, this video will be streamed to the conference.
 The video codec must match the codec passed to `--video-codec`, which is VP8 by default.

 `--recv-pipeline-participant-template` is for receiving audio and video from other participants.
 This pipeline will be created once for each other participant in the conference.
 If it contains an element named `audio`, the participant's audio (48kHz Opus) will be sent to that element.
-If it contains an element named `video`, the participant's video (encoded with the codec selected by `--video-codec`) will be sent to that element.
+If it contains an element named `video`, the participant's video will be sent to that element.
 The strings `{jid}`, `{jid_user}`, `{participant_id}` and `{nick}` are replaced in the template with the participant's full JID, user part, MUC JID resource part (a.k.a. participant/occupant ID) and nickname respectively.

 ## Examples